-M.T.
-Laney OSHA Inspection Procedures:
+Laney Companies OSHA Inspection Procedures:

-- All OSHA inspectors have the right to access any worksites where M.T.
-Laney is providing work and or services.
-M.T.
-Laney's foremen and supervisors will consult with the general contractor prior to allowing access to any OSHA compliance officer or inspector on to any job site.
+- All OSHA inspectors have the right to access any worksites where Laney Companies is providing work and or services.
+Laney Company foremen and supervisors will consult with the general contractor prior to allowing access to any OSHA compliance officer or inspector on to any job site.
 Some general contractors may have a policy on restricting access to inspectors. - 2.
 Supervisors shall request to see credentials of the compliance officer/ inspector prior to the start of the inspection.
 A supervisor will be present at the opening conference prior to any inspection of our employees and / or work site. - 3.
-The Safety Manager shall be notified immediately when any representative of OSHA requests access to our work site. - 4.
+The Safety Director shall be notified immediately when any representative of OSHA/MOSH requests access to our work site. - 4.
 No work stoppages during the site inspection will be allowed by our employees or by any of our subcontractors. - 5.
-OSHA compliance officers / inspectors shall be escorted by the site supervisor at all times, notes will be made of all statements and actions of the compliance officers, and pictures taken should be duplicated by the escorting supervisor. - 6.
+OSHA/MOSH compliance officers / inspectors shall be escorted by the site supervisor at all times, notes will be made of all statements and actions of the compliance officers, and pictures taken should be duplicated by the escorting supervisor. - 6.
 Any issues found on site shall be remediated immediately if possible, and the remediation documented and shown to the inspecting compliance officer prior to his/her departure. - 7.
 A supervisor will be present at the closing conference. - 8.
-All M.T.
-Laney employees and subcontractors will conduct themselves professionally towards the OSHA compliance officers / inspectors.
+All Laney Company employees and subcontractors will conduct themselves professionally towards the OSHA/MOSH compliance officers / inspectors.
 At no time will any employee or subcontractor act disrespectfully, curse, yell, or act in an inappropriate manner.

-Information Regarding the OSHA Inspection Process
+Information Regarding the OSHA/MOSH Inspection Process